idaholab/moose/framework/doc/content/source/timesteppers/CSVTimeSequenceStepper.md

 containing the names of the different columns) or by index (using the "column_index" parameter, with 0 the index of the first column).

+See [TimeSequenceStepperBase.md#failed_solves] for information on the behavior of this time stepper for failed time steps.

 !syntax parameters /Executioner/TimeSteppers/CSVTimeSequenceStepper

 !syntax inputs /Executioner/TimeSteppers/CSVTimeSequenceStepper